From his early days, Brandon helped his grandmother in her garden. He has always been passionate about tomatoes.

 Tomato plants grow very quickly, doubling in mass approximately every two weeks under favorable conditions.
 To keep up with this high growth rate, they need a lot of energy that is produced through photosynthesis in the presence of sunlight, water, and nutrients.
-Typically, tomato plants require anywhere between six to eight hours of sunlight a day.
+The big question is, therefore, how much sun do tomatoes need?
+Typically, tomato plants require anywhere between six to eight hours of sunlight a day, and these need to be under full sun.

 Different Stages of Sunlight: Which Is Better?